Pomeranian lovers; Unfortunately, there lots of what I refer to as fake Pomeranian blogs on the internet.

 You must be careful, or you might get dodgy information about raising a Pomeranian from a fake Pomeranian blog.

 Never heard of them?
-Well, most likely you have checked out plenty of them as they're everywhere!
+Well, you most likely have checked out plenty of them, as they’re everywhere!

 What Does a Fake Pomeranian Dog Blog Do?